 Mining methods at the Tritton underground operations include sublevel open stoping or retreating bench stoping.
 Stope orientation is transverse and longitudinal depending on the geometry of the ore lenses.
 Backfill at the Tritton mine is cemented paste fill from reused mill tailings, whereas the Murrawombie underground mine utilises dry waste backfill.

-Ore from the Murrawombie underground mine is trucked 30km by road train to the Company’s 1.8 million tonne per annum processing plant, located near the larger Tritton underground mine.
+Ore from the Murrawombie is trucked 30 kilometres by road train to the Company’s 1.8 million tonne per annum processing plant, located near the larger Tritton.
 Here the ore is processed through conventional crushing and flotation methods, producing a clean copper concentrate.